 Barbara Berta of Colorado Springs, Colorado, hired a housekeeper to tidy her father’s apartment once a week.
 “My dad had diabetes, so between his illness and his age, it was hard for him to keep his home as clean as he would have liked,” she says.
 “I already had my hands full with chores around my own home, so the housekeeper was a huge help when it came to making sure my dad had a comfortable and clean living space.”

 If your aging parents need more help than just cleaning, hire a senior care aide who can care for them, run errands and provide light cleaning around the home.

 7. You have a new baby

 A new baby in the house means lots of extra cleaning and laundry — more than exhausted new parents may be able to handle.
 A housekeeper can help pick up the slack while you get used to your new routine.
-Family or friends want to pitch in and get you a gift?
+Family or friends want to pitch in and get you a new parent gift?
 Instead of flowers, suggest they chip in for a housekeeper to help you out for a few weeks.

 8. You deserve a treat